 - Check any auto-forward rules on your email account –cyber criminals may intercept emails by forwarding them to a separate mailbox.

 - Keep anti-virus software up to date on your computer

 - Use strong passwords and two-factor authentication where possible (an extra layer of security using an additional authentication method e.g. a code sent by SMS)

-- Confirm the transfer request with the requester over the phone, especially if out of the ordinary
+- Confirm the transfer request with the requester over the phone, especially if the payment details change or if the request is out of the ordinary

 - Be aware of how much information is posted on company websites and LinkedIn